 Almonds and dogs

-Animals can apparently eat almonds safely, with some caveats.
-According to the American Society for the Prevention of Cruelty to Animals, there is no evidence that almonds or Brazil nuts are toxic to animals.
-However, the ASPCA cautions that eating large amounts can cause upset stomachs.
+Animals can eat almonds safely according to the American Society for the Prevention of Cruelty to Animals (ASPCA), with some caveats.
+The ASPCA states that there is no evidence that sweet almonds (what is typically eaten in the United States and globally) or Brazil nuts are toxic to animals.
+However, the ASPCA cautions that eating large amounts can cause upset stomachs and that bitter almonds (which are not sold in the Unites States) contain cyanide and are considered toxic.
 Foods with high fat content, such as nuts, may produce pancreatitis.
 Also, many nuts are sold salted, and could pose a risk for the development of a sodium ion toxicosis.

 Fun facts about almonds

 - The Romans considered almonds a fertility charm and gave them to newlyweds.

 - There are more than 30 varieties of almonds.

 - Many almond trees are not self-pollinating and depend on bees to carry pollen to one another.

 - The United States — primarily California — produces 83% of the world's almonds, followed by Australia (7%), European Union (5%), and Iran, Turkey and Tunisia (all 1%).